noahsbrom/brick-breaker/README.md

 2. Open the project in Unity
 3. Play the game in the Unity Editor

-- TODO: provide builds for Mac, Windows, Linx
+- TODO: provide builds for Mac, Windows, Linux

 ## License